Arcensoth/chunkbuster-datapack/README.md

   - [How does it work?](#how-does-it-work)

 ## Installation
+1. Download and install the [dependencies](#dependencies) to your world.
-Run `function chunkbuster:.module/setup` to add required scoreboard objectives.
-Don't forget to also install the [dependencies](#dependencies).
+2. Run `function chunkbuster:.module/setup` to add required scoreboard objectives.
+3. Run `function chunkbuster:-user/001_admin` to gain access to the pre-generation trigger.

 ### Dependencies
 Datapack        | Version